 To apply to the program, you need to complete 16 hours of clinical observation at any radiation oncology department or clinic before February 1.
 Observation entails shadowing a radiation therapist during the treatment of patients.
 Once you’ve completed 16 hours, have the clinic complete the observation form and email it back to our office.
 To learn more about this option, please Kameka.firstname.lastname@example.org.

 After reviewing applications, the Admissions Committee selects the group of candidates to be interviewed on campus.
 If you’re selected, we’ll contact you by March 15 to arrange an interview time.
 We hold interviews at the end of March and beginning of April.
+Interviews will be held on the UT Southwestern campus.

 After the interviews, our Admissions Committee will decide which applicants to accept and let you know by April 20.
+Applicants will be notified by email and mail of the decision made by the committee.

 As You Apply